 The government’s creating 6000 units (1.5 billion) of rapid housing initiative was renewed by the government.
-Moreover, loans on low interest, forgivable loans to constructors who are building rental houses for cheap.
+Moreover, loans on low interest and forgivable loans to constructors who are building rental houses for cheap.

 The Co-operative Housing Development Program will cost $500 million, and cooperative housing will be built with loans totaling $1 billion.

-Home buyers’ bills of rights will be developed for CMHC to around $5 million.
+Home buyers’ bills of rights will be developed for CMHC for around $5 million.
 Moreover, they also introduced a home buyer’s savings account.
 Canadians can now save up to $40,000 after tax.

-In the 2022 federal budget, the finance minister put a 2 years ban on foreigners from buying property in Canada.
+In the 2022 federal budget, the finance minister put a 2-year ban on foreigners from buying property in Canada.
 Ban on both foreign commercial enterprises and individuals so more Canadians can buy affordable houses.

 Fighting climate change and preserving our environment are morally good for the world as well as for our economy.
 The 2022 bill promised that the government would support a worldwide transition to a clean economy by creating new and creative incentives for the growth of new innovative technology, utilization, carbon capture, and storage.